mpdivecha/Advanced-Lane-Detection/writeup.md

 I first create two data structures names `Line` and `Lane`. `Line` has attributes that are used to store the important information returned by the pipeline. `Lane` contains attributes for the lane itself as well two `Line` objects for the left and right lane lines respectively.

-The function `sliding_window()` , in sub-section [](submission-code.ipynb#Sliding-window-search) performs a sliding window search on the warped binary image.
+The function `sliding_window()` , in sub-section [Sliding Window Search](submission-code.ipynb#Sliding-window-search) performs a sliding window search on the warped binary image.
 In brief, this function identifies the peaks in the histogram of the lower half of the binary image and assigns these peaks as the line bases.
 It then searches upwards window-by-window and records the positions of the pixels where it finds significant bright pixels.
 These pixel locations are then used to fit lines and derive the coefficients for the same.

 Here's an example of the line-fitting by this method: